laravel/precognition/README.md

 ### Successful Responses

 A `204 No Content` response with an included `Precognition: true` header indicates that a Precognition request was successful.
-The `onPrecognitionSuccess` option is a convenient way to handle these successful responses:
+The `onPrecognitionSuccess` option is a convenient way to handle these responses:

 ```js
 precognitive.post(url, data, {